 Most people are familiar with the Seattle Convention Center because it hosts a large variety of meetings, events, and conventions.
 That is the primary role it plays – the Center provides a venue in which people gather from around the region, the nation and the world to share ideas, celebrate and learn.

 But its role goes well beyond that.
-The Center has a longstanding commitment to positively impact the lives of those in our region and beyond, advancing the common good.
-The legacy of our civic actions for the community holds as true today as it began 33 years ago.
+SCC has a longstanding commitment to positively impact the lives of those in our region and beyond, advancing the common good.
+The legacy of our civic actions for the community holds as true today as it began in 1988.
 Expand the sections below to learn more.

 We support actions that propel equality and help to quell injustice in all instances and situations, because it is the right thing to do, whether it is identified as “Black Lives Matter” or any other legitimate social justice movement.
 As a leader in the convention center industry, we strive to create event environments in which all individuals and groups feel welcome, safe, respected, supported, and valued, and we are honored to facilitate richer connections and broader perspectives.
 Read the full Inclusion and Equality Statement here.

 We set measurable goals for minority- and women-owned business (MWBE) participation in our procurement and contracts, and we equitably distribute economic benefits.
 As we grow our staff to service two convention center buildings, we look to improve these efforts for recruitment, training, promotion, and outreach at all levels of the organization.

 The Addition (Summit) project illustrates our fully voluntary commitment to diversity and inclusion, not mandated by any jurisdiction: In 2018, the SCC Board of Directors set a goal of $80 million in participation by WMBE firms, but the actual commitment grew to nearly $150 million by October 2022.